 Goblin Slayer Season 2 is probably up there with Re:Zero Season 2 on the list of most wanted anime sequels.
 Both anime adaptations happen to be created by Japanese animation studio White Fox, which has become well-known for creating great isekai anime.
-But will the producers be willing to roll the dice for the second season of the Goblin Slayer anime?

 Currently, the anime industry seems to be favoring only certain types of light-hearted isekai, with How NOT To Summon A Demon Lord, Saga Of Tanya The Evil (Youjo Senki), and Overlord representing some of the better examples of the genre.
 Konosuba and Re:Zero went even further outside the isekai box, with the former skewering isekai tropes and the latter dumping audiences into a dark emotional abyss.